 2. Choose and Prep the Beans

 3. Bake the Beans

-Once you get the Classic Baked Beans from Canned Beans recipe down, you can add flavorings and extra ingredients to create your signature style of baked beans.
+Once you learn how to make classic baked beans, you can add flavorings and extra ingredients to create your signature style of baked beans.
 Here are a few ideas to get you started: